alex028502/advent2021/readme.md

 employer.
-I am particularily proud of my solution to [day 22](./22), my [pragmatic testing strategy](./tests) and my use of [continuous integration](.github/workflows/ci.yml)
+I am particularily proud of my solution to [day 22](./22), my [pragmatic testing strategy](./tests) and my use of [continuous integration](.github/workflows/ci.yml) If you were planning on doing a "whiteboard problem" in an interview, you might be able to get enough information to rule me out just from my comments and commit messages, since I think they are a good representation of what I would be mumbling to myself, and anybody watching me if I were solving a problem like this in an interview.
+If you were thinking of giving me a coding challenge, you might also be able to rule me out ahead of time by finding whatever habits you dislike in this repository.

 I didn't do too bad.
 I got all but three days (19 23 24).
 I thought I would look at other people's answers, and do the ones I couldn't get, but for now, I